tylerlewisjcg/simulation-2/README.md

 * User can click cancel on any step to cancel the creation wizard and be navigated back to the Dashboard View.
 * User can navigate to the previous or next step, if available, on all steps.
   * For example: Step 1 should not show a previous step button since it is the first step.
 It should however show a next step button.
+* User can logout on any step.
+  * User should be navigated to the Auth View.
 * Step 1
   * User can set a property's name and description.
 * Step 2